OuaisBien/OuaisBien/README.md

-- 👋 Hi, I’m @OuaisBien, a math-major undergrad at NUS.
+- 👋 Hi, I’m Peter (Yu Hsiang), a math-major undergrad at NUS.

 <!---